-Here it should be mentioned that there no Persian has ever cheated me these zero, although he had the chance to do so.
+I have to mention that no Iranian has ever tried to rip me off, although he might have had the chance to do so.
 It would be so easy to rip off tourists with this.
-Many hotels also accept US dollars and euros.
+Many hotels also accept US dollars and Euros.
 But you mostly get away cheaper with local currency.

 8. Dress Code: As a woman in Iran (and as a man)

 All tourists must adhere to the Islamic dress code.
 To make it short: women may show no hair and legs, and generally do not wear form-fitting clothing.
 The feet must be hidden with opaque stockings.